CirroBuild/FrostiDocs/docs/reference/sql/latest-on.md

 ```

 This query executes `LATEST ON` before `WHERE` and returns the most recent
 records, then filters out those below 800.
-The steps are
+The steps are:

-- Find the latest balances by customer ID.
+1. Find the latest balances by customer ID.
-- Filter out balances below 800.
+2. Filter out balances below 800.
 Since the latest balance for customer 1 is
   equal to 330.5, it is filtered out in this step.

 | cust_id | balance_ccy | balance | inactive | ts                          |